Policies and Requirements

-Changing to a Foreign University (Only for PGS)
+Changing to a Foreign University

-- PGS awards may be held at an eligible foreign university provided you have received a previous degree in the natural sciences or engineering from a Canadian university.
+- PGS D awards may be held at an eligible foreign university provided you have received a previous degree in the natural sciences or engineering from a Canadian university.

 - If you intend to hold your award at a university outside Canada, you must contact the appropriate agencies for immigration and taxation regulations.
 NSERC cannot advise award holders on such matters.

-Other Sources of Income (Employment and Other Awards)
+Other Sources of Income (employment and other awards)

 - You may not hold full-time employment during any period of time in which you hold the NSERC award.

 - Payment of the award during paid internships and co-op work terms is permitted, regardless of your registration status, provided that they are a requirement of your program of study.

 - You may not concurrently hold another award from NSERC or from another Canadian federal granting agency (the Canadian Institutes of Health Research or the Social Sciences and Humanities Research Council of Canada).
 You may, however, accept awards from other sources, regardless of value (e.g., foreign sources, provincial awards, private organizations or your university).

 - You may accept supplements from your supervisor’s grants.
 There is no limit on the value of such supplements.
 Any such funding is to be in support of your work as a graduate student and is not to be remuneration for additional duties performed.